 Transport for trips out in the accessible minibus is included in the cost – in fact, the holidays are completely fully inclusive.

-Other facilities include internet access, a TV room, and tea and coffee making stations.
+Other facilities include internet access, and a TV room.
 Attached to the house is a beautiful chapel, available for private prayer or meditation.

-The grounds of the Centre include a recently established small sensory garden and a new decked quiet area.
+The grounds of the Centre include a decked quiet area.
 Adjacent to the house is a large terraced area, much used in the summer.

-To make an enquiry and to book call Torch Holidays on 01273 832282 or email: firstname.lastname@example.org.
+To make an enquiry and to book call Torch Client Srvices on 01858 438260 or email: firstname.lastname@example.org.